berachain/docs/apps/core/content/learn/pol/faqs.md

 a (boost multiplier): determines impact of boost on emissions b (convexity parameter): determines how quickly boost impacts emissions

-### I have concerns about hyperinflation of $BGT.
-How does Berachain manage this?
+### How does Berachain manage hyperinflation of $BGT?

-Traditional PoS systems have some percentage of inflation per year.
+The inflation of $BGT is equivalent to traditional PoS systems having some percentage of inflation per year.
 Berachain just takes that PoS inflation and distributes it between a validator and reward vaults.

 The end result is that the inflation cadence should effectively mirror an equivalent PoS platform, it's just allocated in a manner that better aligns the interests of validators, protocols and users.